lykranian/post/README.md

-# stream
+# post

 A simple one-page shoutbox in php and html.

-additional setup may be required, such as having a proper tryfiles and links for index.html to html.txt and post.php to php.txt
+copy to a directory named "post" in your webroot.

+run `touch.sh` to make the storage files.

+#### to do

+ - clean
+ - clean
+ - super clean